rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 Quote swift.org: *"More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
 The Swift 6 language mode eliminates these issues by preventing data races at compile time."*

 RsyncUI adheres to the new concurrency model of Swift 6.
 The majority of its work is performed on the `@MainActor`, which corresponds to the main thread.
-If an macOS application performs resource-intensive tasks behind the graphical user interface (GUI), it is advantageous to execute these tasks on a background thread rather than the main thread.
+If an macOS application performs resource-intensive tasks behind the graphical user interface (GUI), it is advantageous to execute these tasks on a other thread not blocking the main thread.
 Executing  resource-intensive tasks on the main thread significantly increases the likelihood of  blocking the GUI and the application's unresponsiveness.

-#### Background threads and RsyncUI
+#### Other threads and RsyncUI

-In Swift, concurrency can be categorized as either unstructured or structured.
+In Swift, concurrency can be categorized as unstructured or structured.
 While I am not an expert in this field, I will refrain from delving into the intricacies of the distinction between the two.
-However, in the context of RsyncUI, structured concurrency is employed for all asynchronous functions executed on background threads.
+However, in the context of RsyncUI, structured concurrency is employed for all asynchronous functions executed on other threads than the main thread.
 This implies that any asynchronous execution will conclude before the calling function is fully executed.
 A more illustrative example is provided below:

-The following tasks are executed on background threads, adhering to the `actor` protocol:
+The following tasks are executed on a single isolated thread, adhering to the `actor` protocol:

-- Reading operations
+- reading operations
-- Data decoding and encoding
+- data decoding and encoding
-- Sorting log records
+- sorting log records
-- Preparing output from rsync for display
+- preparing output from rsync for display
+- preparing data from the logfile, not logrecords, for display
-- Checking for updates to RsyncUI
+- checking for updates to RsyncUI

 These tasks are executed on background threads.
 Asynchronous execution of these tasks ensures that GUI updates on the main thread are not blocked.
 The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which, to my understanding, guarantees their execution on the global executor and prevents blocking of the main thread.